kristihchinen/kristihchinen.github.io/essays/SoftwareEngineering.md

 ## The Beginning

 I have always wanted to help people, I just always figured it would be in health care.
 After volunteering at a physical therapy clinic I decided that this might not be the way I want to help people, with technology growing every year I decided to take a couple of Computer Science.
 I really enjoyed my classes, but the down side was we always created code that would only be useful for that class.
-Although that is useful I would like create a program that can be beneficial to others and has a greater impact on society as a whole.
+Although that is useful I wanted to create something that more people would be able to benefit from and has a greater impact on society as a whole.

 ## Fighting The Epidemic